henriquegemignani/decomp-toolkit/docs/match_plan.md

 # Symbol matching: planned work

+## Audit update — 2026-09-09

+The measurements below are historical, not current guarantees.
+The external workflow now lives in the `dtk-version-matching` repository, alongside the Prime checkout, not in Prime's `tools/` directory.
+Its README and `docs/validation_audit.md` describe the corrected process.

+The earlier compile-verify loop had a circular validation path: it left new units disabled in `configure.py`, then linked their extracted original objects and compared those bytes with retail.
+Consequently its successful retail hash and "direct ELF byte comparison" did **not** verify candidate compiled source.
+`metadata.complete` is a build-configuration flag; per-section fuzzy scores are comparison results and can omit extra compiler output or ignore relocation differences.
+Neither is a whole-file byte-equality proof.

+The corrected workflow separates `discover_splits.py` (retain code splits that increase compiler-matched bytes while preserving existing progress and retail split integrity) from `verify_source_units.py` (enable compiled objects, check their actual linker dependencies, then require both the retail checksum and raw DOL equality).
+Partial code matches are useful without a fully matching file.

+The first 100-proposal PAL discovery pass increased matched code from 256,284 / 3,908,836 bytes (6.5565%) to 648,568 / 3,908,836 (16.5924%), without manual
+target boundary or source-code edits.
+This is objdiff progress, not 16.59% verified source linkage.
+See the external audit for final source-link results.

+Read-only `_00` → `_02` hidden-name calibration with DTK executable SHA-256
+`c627ef0838672a2f10f328c88069a09d50765ec232351d9dd158345160c61b57` checked 1,339 named
+matches: 1,334 agreed and 5 disagreed (99.6266%).
+Confident-tier agreement was 1,240 / 1,243 (99.7586%).
+One disagreement is a compiler-generated array-dtor
+suffix; two others pair unrelated-looking names and remain unadjudicated.
+Do not repeat the historical claim that every confident disagreement is known ground-truth noise. `_02` is a useful mixed NTSC/PAL calibration target; PAL is still the primary migration target.

+Current priorities: improve data/relocation attribution and whole-file boundary coverage, record evidence provenance, and distinguish a failed proposal from a permanently unmigratable unit.
+The existing uncommitted `bridge_gap` change was left untouched.
+The existing executable was used without rebuilding; its hash above is the precise tool identifier for these measurements.

 Notes for extending the [`match`](../README.md#match) command.
 Written after the initial implementation and a round of measurement against the Metroid Prime decompilation, which has seven versions of the same executable and is the driving use case.